CevinEichnau/rsa/README.md

     key = Rsa::Encrypter.generate_rsa

-or you can set the both prime numbers manualy(both prime numbers must independent), default is 1033, 977 when the both numbers are smaller than is the encrypter faster but less secure
+or you can set the both prime numbers manualy (1-7), default is 7 (secure but slow) when the secure level smaller than is the encrypter faster but less secure

-    key = Rsa::Encrypter.generate_rsa(11, 13)
+    key = Rsa::Encrypter.generate_rsa(2)

 a sample message to encrypting (m)